-Good grammar is able to work round the clock and round the globe.
+Good grammar can work round the clock and globe.
 Let us imagine someone from the USA in Paris (■→GEORGE GERSHWIN did).
 Our American could be a young woman, the Jill Smith that Jim wanted to meet in ■→CHAPTER 6.
-We continue our work with vocabulary.
+Let us not forget about our work with vocabulary.

 Jill is a reedy yet energetic figure, her rebellious and dark, almost black hair flying in the mid-September Paris wind.
 Jill is a very resolute person, one to walk big steps and to breathe deep.